Reactions of the Eastern Orthodox churches to the 2018 Moscow–Constantinople schism: Polish Orthodox Church

 On 8 January 2019, Metropolitan Sawa, primate of the Polish Orthodox Church, declared that Epiphanius was a layperson and not member of the clergy.
 He added that the grant of autocephaly to the OCU was a violation of the canon law.

 On 2 April 2019, the Assembly of bishops of the POC released a communiqué.
 In it, it declared it reiterated its stance taken 9 May and 15 November 2018.
 The communiqué says the POC is in favor of granting autocephaly to Ukraine, and that autocephaly should be given "according to the dogmatic and canonical norms of the whole Church, and not of a group of schismatics.
 Those who left the Church and have been deprived of their priestly ordination, cannot represent a healthy ecclesial body.
 It is an uncanonical act, violating the Eucharistic and inter-Orthodox unity."
 In the same communiqué, the POC declared that when it received schismatics they were reordinated, however religious experts disagreed, saying that there is no documents or pictorial proofs proving the ordinations happened, and citing the case of bishops of the Lusitanian Orthodox Church who were accepted into the POC without reordinations.

+Metropolitan Sawa send a letter for the 14th anniversary of Kirill's enthronement in which he stated "The enemy of faith does not like church stability, he tries to destroy it.
+What happened in Ukraine clearly shows this."
+On 4 February 2022, Metropolitan Sawa apologized for it stating that since the start of the war the POC would have seen the need for the independence of the Orthodox Church in Ukraine and had called Ecumenical Patriarch Bartholomew to hold a Pan-Orthodox Synod to resolve the problem.